(one synonym: Barsine intrita Swinhoe, 1892)

 (Photo: courtesy of Dave Voice, Biosecurity New Zealand)

-The adult moths of this species have forewings that are yellow with varied dark red-brown pattern on them that has a yellow cirle in the middle of each wing.
+The adult moths of this species have forewings that vary from yellow to orange, each with a reticulated pattern of thick grey lines.
 The hindwings are plain yellow.
 The wingspan is about 2 cms.

 The species has been found in Australia in :